Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 Integration of Technical Analysis

-Ability to blend the knowledge of technical analysis with behavioral finance and fundamental inferences enhances our investing prowess.
+The ability to blend the knowledge of technical analysis with behavioural finance and fundamental inferences enhances our investing prowess.
 Rakesh Jhunjhunwala understood the significance of studying market patterns and price action.
-Such an integration offers the understanding of market signals and trends well and thus makes intelligent choices centered on investment.
+Such integration offers the understanding of market signals and trends well and thus makes intelligent choices centred on investment.

 Behavioral Finance and Market Patterns

-Understanding what drives investor choices lies squarely in behavioral finance.
-Looking to the past market trends, we can identify behaviors that more often than not lead to particular outcomes.
-For instance, watching panic selling in stock, we could tell increases or future price changes.
+Understanding what drives investor choices lies squarely in behavioural finance.
+Looking at past market trends, we can identify behaviours that, more often than not, lead to particular outcomes.
+For instance, by watching panic selling in stock, we could tell increases or future price changes.

 This knowledge keeps us abreast of market sentiments to make wiser investment decisions.